 Chiefs' Travis Kelce mocks 'Burrowhead,' sends message to Cincinnati mayor

-Travis Kelce mocks 'Burrowhead,' sends message to Cincinnati mayor originally appeared on NBC Sports Boston
+Travis Kelce mocks 'Burrowhead,' sends message to Cincinnati mayor originally appeared on NBC Sports Philadelphia

 The No. 1 Kansas City Chiefs outlasted the No. 3 Cincinnati Bengals 23-20 in an AFC Championship Game thriller at Arrowhead Stadium on Sunday.
 Harrison Butker drilled a 45-yard field goal in the final seconds to send Kansas City to a third Super Bowl in four years.